zashiperm/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 ## Using Bedrock from a Different AWS Account

 > [!NOTE]
-> Agent-related tasks (Agent, Flow, Prompt Optimization Tool) do not support using a different AWS account and may result in errors during execution.
+> Flow Chat use case and Prompt Optimization Tool do not support using a different AWS account and may result in errors during execution.

 You can use Bedrock from a different AWS account.
 As a prerequisite, the initial deployment of GenU must be completed.